Message about use of cookies

 Procurement rules

-The rules and regulations we follow when we let contracts
+The rules and regulations we follow when we advertise and let contracts

 Procurement rules and regulations

-We spend approximately £30 million each year on a wide variety of goods, works and services.
+We spend approximately £60 million each year on a wide variety of goods, works and services.
 These are sourced from a range of suppliers, contractors and consultants.
-You can find details of contracts agreed and purchase orders issued, over £5,000 in value, on our transparency page
+You can find details of contracts agreed and purchase orders issued, over £5,000 in value, on our transparency page.

-As a local authority, we have to follow particular regulations and rules when we let contracts.
-The key regulations we follow are listed below.
+As a local authority, we have to follow legislative regulations and rules when we let contracts.
+These form part of the Procurement Act 2023.

 These regulations apply to almost all public sector procurement.
 They require us to advertise tenders on the Government’s website Find A Tender if the total contract value is estimated to be above: